lyz-code/blue-book/docs/orgmode.md

 [`nvim-orgmode`](https://github.com/nvim-orgmode/orgmode#agenda) is a Orgmode clone written in Lua for Neovim.
 Org-mode is a flexible note-taking system that was originally created for Emacs.
 It has gained wide-spread acclaim and was eventually ported to Neovim.
+This page is heavily focused to the nvim plugin, but you can follow the concepts for emacs as well.

+If you use Android try [orgzly](orgzly.md).

 # [Installation](https://github.com/nvim-orgmode/orgmode#installation)